 can occur in people who have not yet built up immunity to bacteria

-or other dirtiness in the water.
+or other impurities in the water.

 It is best to buy bottled water or to boil tap water for at least

 2 minutes to make the water suitable for consumption.

 about two months, you probably can safely start drinking the water,

 in small amounts at first, as most likely your body has adjusted

-through exposure to the water while
+through exposure to the water while brushing teeth, showering,

-fully boiled.
-However, to limit health risks, never drink water
+to limit health risks, never drink water

 from anything but the tap or covered cement wells.

 called Gamwater located in Kanifing.)
-You can buy these pouches

-for about $1.25—a fantastic deal, considering 1.5 litre bottles of
+of bottles—a fantastic deal, considering 1.5 litre bottles of

 the same stuff individually costs disproportionately higher.
 If

-you do buy bottles, never throw them away—to Gambians, empty
+you do buy bottles, never throw them away—to Gambians, empty bottles

-wine, and other liquids.
+and other liquids.